rosali920/neuropointillist/01_detailed_install.md

 * nlme (if you're using the tutorial's model)
 * neuropointillist

+If you don't have the first 4 R packages in the list, the neuropointillist code will try to install these packages for you when it runs.
+Just to be safe, you can install them manually yourself.
 The simplest way to install the first 4 R packages is to open R and run the following commands:

 ```
 install.packages("argparse")